smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 `series(sum(flow.totalPackets.delta.summation.number),300) of flow where Source Application = 'Migration Wave 1' and Flow Type = 'Destination is Internet'`

-{caption: "Application Migration Planning -- Internet Packets p/s of Migrate Wave 1", width: "50%"}
+{caption: "Application Migration Planning -- Internet Packets p/s of Migrate Wave 1"}
 ![](images/image37.png)

 Make sure the packet per second rate is also sized properly, and use the max operator to get the maximum number of packets per second:

 `max(series(sum(flow.totalPackets.delta.summation.number),300)) of flow where source application = 'Migration Wave 1' and flow type = 'Destination is Internet'`

-{caption: "Application Migration Planning -- Peak internet packets p/s of Migrate Wave 1"}
+{caption: "Application Migration Planning -- Peak internet packets p/s of Migrate Wave 1", width: "30%"}
 ![](images/image38.png)

 Rinse and repeat this for other flow types, such as routed and switched traffic by changing the flow types.
 This will get all network data you need to determine the minimum requirements.